-How Did $6 Million in Cash and Jewelry Vanish?
-Former Bonanno Wiseguy Knows…
+How Did $6 Million in Cash and Jewelry Seemingly Vanish?
+Ex-Wiseguy Tells All

 Burke (nicknamed Jimmy the Gent) is suspected of murdering most of his accomplices soon after the robbery in order to keep their shares and to ensure that they could never betray him.
-However, Cicale says that Burke was obligated to pay significant portions to the heads of the Bonanno, Gambino and Lucchese families.
-Since Burke wasn’t a “made” [inducted member] of the Mafia, he had to pay tribute to the various mob bosses who had formed an alliance to run criminal enterprises at JFK, including truck hijackings, cargo theft, bookmaking, drug trafficking, and labor racketeering.
+However, Cicale says that Burke was obligated to pay significant portions to the heads of the Bonanno, Gambino and Lucchese families as tribute.
+The various mob bosses had formed an alliance to run criminal enterprises at JFK, including truck hijackings, cargo theft, bookmaking, drug trafficking, and labor racketeering.

-Cicale, who turned government informant in 2006, was released from prison in 2013.
+Cicale, who turned government cooperator in 2006, was released from prison in 2013.
 He had served eight years of a 10-year sentence for various mob-related crimes, including murder.

-Cicale had originally faced two life terms for a pair of killings he committed with Vincent “Vinny Gorgeous” Basciano, former acting boss of the Bonanno family.
+Cicale had originally faced two life terms for his involvement in a pair of killings ordered by Vincent “Vinny Gorgeous” Basciano, a capo in the Bonanno family.
 But Brooklyn Federal Judge Nicholas Garaufis reduced Cicale’s sentence, citing his “extraordinary assistance” in helping the government fight organized crime.
 Cicale testified against numerous ranking mobsters, including Basciano, Patrick “Patty from the Bronx” DeFilippo, and John Gotti Jr.